jsdealy/latin/miscellae/guideToLatinConversation.md

 Animals
 Cries of animals
 Parts of the human body
-Qualities and defects of the human body ; dis- eases, wounds, death
-Apparel of men and of women
+Qualities and defects of the human body ; diseases, wounds, death Apparel of men and of women
-Of the soul: qualities and defects of the in- telligence, of the will ; the passions
-Of a city, and of its parts
+Of the soul: qualities and defects of the intelligence, of the will ; the passions Of a city, and of its parts
 Of the inhabitants of a city
 Age, relationship